-Now these traffic lights are not for recreational users; these are only for people going out of their way to add like a teaspoon or more to their daily diet, which ideally should be everyone, since it appears so amazingly health promoting— anti-inflammatory, antimicrobial, antioxidant, antitumor, cardiovascular, cholesterol-lowering, and immunomodulatory effects.
-Especially useful for those with diabetes… or prediabeties.
+Now, these traffic lights are not for recreational users.
+These are only for people going out of their way to add like a teaspoon or more to their daily diet—which ideally should be everyone, since it appears so health promoting, and anti-inflammatory, antimicrobial, antioxidant, antitumor, cardiovascular, cholesterol-lowering, and immunomodulatory effects.
+Especially useful for those with diabetes, or prediabetes.

-So if you are eating cinnamon every day, great— just make sure it’s the right kind.
-In the UK, if it says cinnamon then it’s Ceylon cinnamon—Chinese cinnamon is labeled cassia.
-In the U.S., though, they’re both just labeled cinnamon, and since Chinese is cheaper that’s what most cinnamon is on our shelves so make sure it specifically says Ceylon.
+So, if you’re eating cinnamon every day, great— just make sure it’s the right kind.
+In the U.K., if it says cinnamon, then it’s Ceylon cinnamon.
+Chinese cinnamon is labeled cassia.
+In the U.S., though, they can both just be labeled cinnamon, and since Chinese is cheaper, that’s what most cinnamon is on our shelves.
+So make sure it specifies Ceylon.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.